filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 1. Revert their bug fixes.
 2. Try to refactor.
-3. If the refactor fails, reimplement the feature from scratch.
+3. If the refactor fails, re-implement the feature from scratch.

 This will likely take a lot more time.
 Communicate what you plan on doing to your project manager and see if it’s alright to commit that time.